 The Irish Road to COP26 programme is aligned to the goals of COP26 and it will accelerate our transition to net-zero by –

-- By continuing to demonstrate thought leadership in this area hosting high profile events including Climate Finance Week 2021 which is now in its fourth year, (2020 seeing over 5,000 attendees) and our third annual Sustainable Finance Development Day.
+- By continuing to demonstrate thought leadership in this area hosting high profile events including Climate Finance Week 2021 which is now in its fourth year, 2020 event seeing over 5,000 attendees.

 - Increasing Irish support of the Task Force on Climate-related Financial Disclosures (TCFD) through an Irish TCFD support campaign.
 The implementation of the recommendations represents best practice for companies and opens up access to more sustainable pools of growth capital while addressing the needs of investors for greater transparency.